DP2Guard: A Lightweight and Byzantine-Robust Privacy-Preserving Federated Learning Scheme for Industrial IoT: Conclusion

 \section{Conclusion}

 In this paper, we presented DP2Guard, a lightweight PPFL framework designed to address the dual challenges of privacy leakage and vulnerability to model poisoning.
-To reduce computational overhead, DP2Guard replaces traditional cryptographic techniques with an efficient gradient masking strategy that protects the privacy of local model updates.
-To improve robustness, we designed a hybrid anomaly detection mechanism that combines cosine similarity and spectral analysis to effectively identify malicious updates.
-Furthermore, the blockchain is integrated to provide a secure and auditable training process.
+To reduce computational overhead, DP2Guard replaces traditional cryptographic techniques with an efficient gradient splitting and masking strategy that protects the privacy of local model updates.
+To improve robustness, we designed a hybrid anomaly detection mechanism that combines cosine similarity and spectral analysis to effectively identify malicious updates, complemented by a trust scoring mechanism that penalizes both excluded and surviving anomalous clients.
+Furthermore, blockchain is integrated to provide a secure and auditable training process.
 Extensive experimental results demonstrate that DP2Guard achieves superior performance compared to state-of-the-art defenses, offering enhanced robustness and lower communication and computation costs.
-In this work, the current design relies on the assumption of two non-colluding servers, without considering potential collusion risks.
-Future work will focus on relaxing this assumption by designing more flexible multi-party collaboration protocols, thereby enhancing DP2Guard’s applicability and security in practical scenarios.

-\begin{IEEEbiography}[{ }]{Baofu Han} received the M.S. degree from the School of Information Science and Engineering, Shenyang University of Technology, Shenyang, China, in 2021.
-He is currently pursuing the Ph.D. degree with the School of Cyber Science and Engineering, Southeast University, Nanjing, China.
-He is also a joint Ph.D. student at the School of Computing, National University of Singapore, Singapore.
-His research interests include blockchain, federated learning, game theory, data privacy preservation and their applications in the Internet-of-Things (IoT), Intelligent Transportation Systems (ITS) and Smart Cities.\end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Bing Li} was born in Nanjing, China, in 1968.
-He received the B.S. degree in electronics science and technology and the Ph.D. degree from Southeast University, Nanjing, China, in 1991 and 2004, respectively.
-He is currently a Professor and a Tutor of doctoral students with the School of Microelectronics, the School of Cyber Science and Engineering, Southeast University, and the Director of the Joint Research Center for Advanced Cloud System.